Zoobles! (TV series)

 Zoobles!
-(Katakana: ズーブルズ!, Zūburuzu!) is a Japanese animated TV series, based on the toy line of the same name by Spin Master and Sega Toys.
+(Katakana: ズーブルズ!, Zūburuzu!) is an animated TV series, based on the toy line of the same name by Spin Master and Sega Toys.
 Produced by Dong Woo Animation in South Korea, the series is written by Tetsuo Yasumi, best known as the head writer of the animated adaptation of Happy Happy Clover, with Duel Masters producer Mitsuko Ohya in charge of production.
 The series' characters were designed by Nam Jong-Sik of Animal Yokochō and Kazuya Hayashi of Happy Happy Clover.

 The series began airing on SBS in South Korea between May 18 and November 23, 2011.
 An official Japanese dubbed version aired in Japan on TV Tokyo from February 5 to March 25, 2012, replacing Bakugan Battle Brawlers: Gundalian Invaders in its initial time slot.
 The series re–aired on April 5, after moving to a newer time slot and ended its broadcast on September 27 the same year.